img

 Images of the rooms inside Velida's Care Home.
 Credit: Velida's website

 The FBI arrested Valmont and Andre outside their care home on Thursday, Sept.
 26, 2024.
 They were taken into custody without incident, authorities said.
-The defendants were arraigned in federal court before a US Magistrate Judge on Friday, Sept.
+The defendants were arraigned in federal court before US Magistrate Judge Jeffrey Armistead on Friday, Sept.
 27. Valmont and Andre pleaded not guilty to the charges and were released from custody pending further court proceedings.

 The defendants face up to more than 40 years in prison if convicted on charges.
 Committing and benefiting from forced labor are charges both punishable by up to 20 years in federal prison.

-Valmont and Andre have maintained their innocence, claiming to a KATU reporter that they, themselves, are both immigrants and were helping the Haitians out.
-Additionally, Marie Gertrude Jean Valmont, the mother who was indicted, sued a Portland nonprofit for $250,000 for alleged racial discrimination after she was fired, court records show.
+In 2021, court records show that Marie Jean Valmont, the mother who was indicted, sued a Portland nonprofit for $250,000 for alleged racial discrimination after she was fired.

 This case was investigated by the FBI with assistance from the Tigard Police Department.
 It is being prosecuted by Eliza Carmen-Rodriguez, assistant US attorney for the District of Oregon.